matrix-org/matrix-spec-proposals/proposals/2540-stricter-event-validation.md

 ## Proposal

 In a future room version, homeserver implementations are to strictly enforce the JSON compliance of the Canonical JSON specification for events.
-Events that do not abide by these rules should be treated like any other bad JSON value.
+Non-compliant events should be treated like any other malformed event, for example by rejecting the request with an HTTP 400 error with `M_BAD_JSON`, or by discarding the event.

 The rationale for doing this in a future room version is to avoid a split brain room -- where some federated servers believe an event is valid and others reject